 Common skin-related inquiries we treat:

-Mohs Micrographic Surgery (Mohs) is a state-of-the-art treatment for skin cancer that offers the highest cure rate----up to 99%.
+At cDermatology, we offer Mohs Micrographic Surgery (Mohs).
+This procedure is a state-of-the-art treatment for skin cancer that offers the highest cure rate----up to 99%.
 Not all treatments for skin cancer are equal.
 Options range from common treatments offered by many physicians such as scraping and burning, freezing, radiation, and routine excisions to Mohs surgery, an advanced surgical technique performed by a highly trained specialist.
 When considering options, it is important to recognize that the tumor that is visible to you—even to your physician—may be just the “tip of the iceberg.”
 Not all cancer cells are apparent to the naked eye.
 Many “invisible” cells may form roots or “fingers” of diseased tissue that can extend beyond the boundaries of visible cancer.
 If these cells are not completely removed, they can lead to regrowth and recurrence of the tumor.
 For these cancers, common treatment methods are often not successful because they rely on the human eye to determine the extent of cancer.
 These methods can remove too little cancer, which could cause it to recur and require additional surgery, or too much healthy tissue, which could cause unnecessary scarring.
 Mohs surgery has proven effective in getting to the roots of skin cancer by combing the surgical removal of cancer with the immediate microscopic examination of the tumor.
 The physician serves as the surgeon and the pathologist.
 This process allows the dermatologist trained in Mohs surgery to see beyond the visible disease and precisely identify and remove the entire tumor…while sparing healthy skin.

 Mohs surgery involves a complete systematic microscopic search for the “roots” of the skin cancer.
 Once the visible tumor is excised, the following processes occur: